-- Daily activity naming: I created a printable of things that toddlers do on a daily basis - like “take a bath” or “brush your teeth.”
+- Daily activity naming: I created a summary of things that toddlers do on a daily basis - like “take a bath” or “brush your teeth.”
 As this is something that they do every day, it gives us an opportunity to name it frequently and reinforce those phrases in a very natural way.

 - House labelling: I try to introduce Chinese characters naturally.
 So I take construction tape and label things around our house - like door (门 mén) or bed (床 chuáng) or fridge (冰箱 bīng xiāng).
 That way, when we go to the object, my sons will see it.
 Sometimes we may name it, sometimes they will just see it.
 I try not to do too many at once, so it isn’t overwhelming for my son and he thinks it’s a game.

 - Make it fun: I’m a big believer of learning through play.
 You find different philosophies in Western vs. Asian countries.
 In Asian countries, kids are expected to read at a young age, so you’ll find the materials are very focused on character recognition and leveled learning.
 Western countries have more emphasis on free play.
 Perhaps it's because we live in Australia, but I try to have my kids learn through play, especially since they are young and just starting out.

 Layer language on top of play activities: It probably seems very basic - but we just take normal play and we layer the second language on top of it.
 For example, when we do sensory / sorting activities which a lot of kids do, I label 5 boxes with 5 colors - I put it on the side and also on the bottom.
 So when they drop the pom poms into the right colored box, they can see and name the color.